ONE-F-M/one_fm/README.md

 ## Getting started

-## <span style="color:red">Core Requirements</span>
+### Core Requirements
-Before you begin with this project, ensure that the following apps and their respective versions are installed:
+Before you install this app, ensure that the following apps and their respective versions are installed:

 - Frappe Framework: v14.37.1 (version-14)
 - ERPNext: v14.26.0 (version-14)